mrychlik/matlab-dockerfile/alternates/gradescope-matlab/README.md

 the docker image directory /tmp to the host directory /tmp.

 Note that this example requires obtaining the batch token from MathWorks to be able to execute matlab non-interactively.
-In this example, we assumed that the token is stored in the file $HOME/MLM_LICENSE_TOKEN.txt on the host running MATLAB.
+In this example, we assumed that the token is stored in the file $HOME/MLM_LICENSE_TOKEN.txt on the host running docker.